moniac/srp_lynda/README.md

 score = score + 10 kan ook als score += 10
 += -= * = /=

-a == b a is gelijk aan b
-a != b als het niet gelijk is aan b a === b als het gelijk is aan b in waarde en datatype a !==b als het niet gelijk is aan de waarde en datatype a > b a groter dan a < b a kleiner dan a >= gelijk aan of groter dan b a <= kleiner dan of gelijk aan b
+a == b a is the same value as b a != b a is not the same as b, will return true a === b a is the same value <b>and</b> datatype as b a !==b returns true if a value not the same as b and also not the same datatype a > b a is bigger than v a < b a is smaller than b a >= b is equal or bigger than b a <= b is equal or smaller than b

-&& beide moeten waar zijn
-| | 1 van de 2 moet waar zijn
+&& both conditions have to be true
+| | one of the conditions have to be true

 % de modelus geeft je wat over blijft, 20 % 3 = 2 want er gaat 3 * 6 in 20 = 18 blijft er 2 over.
+%, called modelus, returns what remains.
+20 % 3 = 2 because 6 fits 3 times in 20, which is 18 and returns 2.

 var a = 5

-alert(++a) tel 1 bij de variable op en weergeef 6
+alert(++a) add 1 to the variable

 var a =5

-alert(a++)  weergeef 5 en tel dan 1 op
+alert(a++)  call the variable, add 1, show the new variable

 pre - post increment